J-Rayln/gulp-config/README.md

-# Gulp Config
+# Gulp, Sass, and BrowserSync Config

-My Gulp config for most of my web projects.
+My initial config for most of my web projects.
 The `src` folder contains basic placeholder files that can be used to make sure the Gulp config is installed and working as expected.

 ## To Get Started